Maize-Genetics-and-Genomics-Database/SNPversity2.0/README.md

 ![Select](./figures/figure4.png)
 **A screenshot of the 'Tree view' tab.**

 The tree view option allows the user to generate phylogenetic tree views based on the VCF2PopTree tool (https://github.com/sansubs/vcf2pop).
 The input to build the tree is based on the VCF file generated from the select options tab.
+The accession names are color-coded based on the BioProject.

 The tree tree can be constructed as in the either an UPGMA tree of Neighbour-Joining tree (Unrooted).
 The drawing options are inlcudes Rectangular tree or Radial tree.
 In addtion the trees can be saved in the following text formats: Newick tree, Pair-wise diversity (MEGA), or PHYLIP.